PetroIvaniuk/llms-tools/README.md

 ## Climat
 - [ClimaX A foundation model for weather and climate](https://microsoft.github.io/ClimaX/) - a flexible and generalizable deep learning model for weather and climate science.
 [Introducing ClimaX: The first foundation model for weather and climate](https://www.microsoft.com/en-us/research/group/autonomous-systems-group-robotics/articles/introducing-climax-the-first-foundation-model-for-weather-and-climate/)

+## Code
+- [🦍 Gorilla: LLM Connected with Massive APIs](https://gorilla.cs.berkeley.edu/) - a finetuned LLaMA-based model that surpasses GPT-4 on writing API calls
+- [CodeT5 and CodeT5+](https://github.com/salesforce/CodeT5/tree/main) -  models can be deployed as an AI-powered coding assistant to boost the productivity of software developers, by Salesforce

+## Games
+- [Voyager: An Open-Ended Embodied Agent with LLMs](https://voyager.minedojo.org/) - the first LLM-powered embodied lifelong learning agent in Minecraft that continuously explores the world, acquires diverse skills, and makes novel discoveries without human intervention

 ## Other: Web, presentations
 - [Pico](https://picoapps.xyz/) - a tool that use GPT4 to instantly build simple, shareable web apps